milangrahovac/yum_book/README.md

 - **YumBook - Home Page:** Links to the homepage.
 The home page displays the 3 most recently added recipes and bellow the 3 top-rated recipes.
 - **All Recipes Page:** Displays all recipes sorted by rating.
 - **Categories DropDown Menu:** A dropdown menu with cuisine types (e.g., Italian, Russian, Asian, Vegan).
 Selecting a category shows only recipes of that type.
 - **Django Admin Page** to manage (add/edit/delete) recipes.

-## Dynamic Content

 The app dynamically displays updated content.
 Once a recipe is added, edited, or deleted in the database, the change will automatically reflect in the app without the need to modify HTML manually.

 ## Getting Started